 Keep the Letter Concise

-Briefly highlight key reasons the organization selected another applicant in a respectful manner.
-Then point out the person’s strengths as well as areas of feedback about possible resume growth.
+Briefly highlight key reasons the organization respectfully selected another applicant.
+Then point out the person’s strengths and areas of feedback about possible resume growth.

 Demonstrate Compassion and Respect

-It’s critical to choose your words to show you respect the person’s professional dedication and value them as a prospective employee.
+Choosing your words to respect the person’s professional dedication and value them as prospective employees is critical.
 This may be accomplished by indicating you would be open to considering their candidacy after garnering more experience or credentials.

 Consider Interview Feedback

 If the reason for eliminating an employee from the process came down to the interview, providing feedback and pointers could be helpful.
 Delicately point out areas where they excelled during the interview and ways to polish other elements.